 ADV6325 Advertising and Social Media (3 credit hours)

 The course teaches students to conceptualize, create, polish, and place effective advertisement executions in social media.
 Within the social media curriculum, this is the class that will allow students to flex their creative muscles.
-Through reviewing case studies, executing creative projects, and receiving regular feedback, students will gain a strong foundation for careers in the creative field (copywriter, art director) as well as help with other employment paths involving social media.
-Having an understanding of the process positively affects your ability to assess and advise those who are.
 Students will learn how to concept an ad campaign, as well as learn a basic understanding of how Photoshop works.
 Thus furthering their ability to sell products through social channels, and sell themselves to companies.